yury-dymov/redux-oauth/README.md

 # redux-oauth
 Bearer token-based authentication library with omniauth support for redux applications

+[Deprecated] Both `redux-oauth` and original `redux-auth` are not suitable for production usage as they are not capable to correctly process many API requests from one user if they were executed with little or no delay.
+This is a [devise_token_auth](https://github.com/lynndylanhurley/devise_token_auth) design issue, which is not possible to fix without redisigning almost everything on both backend and frontend sides.

+This package might be still used for Proof-of-Concepts, education and other purposes.

 # Full example
 ### Universal / Isomorphic use-case
 [Live demo](https://redux-oauth-demo.herokuapp.com)